Energomy/TinyDOS/README.md

 The `build.sh` script automates the entire "Linux From Scratch" style workflow:
 *   It compiles `init.c` into a static binary.
-*   It downloads, configures, and compiles the specified Linux Kernel.
-*   It downloads, configures, and compiles BusyBox.
 *   It constructs an `initramfs` (initial RAM filesystem) containing the necessary directory structure (`/bin`, `/sbin`, `/dev`, etc.) and populates it with BusyBox and our `init` program.
 *   Finally, it packages the kernel and the `initramfs` into a bootable `tinydos.iso` using `xorriso`.